Cord Cutting Guides, News, and Reviews

 Find great deals on Optimum internet and TV service.

-Optimum charges $10 per month for their modem, which comes with a free “Smart Router.”
-You could purchase your own modem and router, but you need to ensure that they’re compatible with your Optimum service.
-If you aren’t very tech-savvy, it may be easier to just pay the extra $10 each month.
+No matter which installation you choose, you’ll still need a modem.
+Optimum charges $10 per month for modem rental, which comes with a free smart router.
+You could purchase your own modem and router, but you’d need to ensure they’re compatible with your Optimum service.
+If you aren’t very tech savvy, it may be easier to just pay the extra $10 each month.